AndreaFalanti/popnas/README.md

   Can be _null_ if you want to use a supported dataset already present in Keras or TFDS.
 - **classes_count**: classes present in the dataset.
 If using a Keras dataset, this value can be inferred automatically.
 - **batch_size**: defines the batch size dimension of the dataset.
+- **inference_batch_size**: defines the batch size dimension for benchmarking the inference time of a network.
 - **validation_size**: fraction of the total samples to use for validation set, e.g. _0.1_ value means that 10% of the training samples will be reserved for the validation dataset.
 Can be _null_ for TFDS dataset which have already a separated validation set, for using it instead of partitioning the training set.